Yelp/paasta/docs/source/about/contract.rst

 * The Makefile SHOULD delegate non-trivial work to helper scripts written in an appropriate language
    * Helper scripts MAY live in paasta/ and MAY be named after the Makefile targets that call them, e.g. paasta/test, paasta/itest,  etc.
 * MUST respond to make test
-* SHOULD respond by running unit tests
+* SHOULD respond to ``make test`` by running unit tests
-* MUST respond to make itest by generating a Docker image which will run the currently checked-out code
+* MUST respond to ``make itest`` by generating a Docker image which will run with the currently checked-out code
 * SHOULD respond by running some kind of system-level test (integration, e2e, contract, smoke) which exercises the generated Docker image
 * MUST accept a parameter $(DOCKER_TAG) to make itest.
 Jenkins will calculate a tag for the newly-built Docker image and pass it to the service’s build scripts via this parameter::